 Nervous system – the brain communicates through a network of nerves and receives messages from your senses and then tells your body how to react

-Respiratory system – bring oxygen into your body
+Respiratory system – brings oxygen into your body

 Lymphatic system – a network of lymphatic vessels that keeps the bodily fluids in balance and fights infection

-You can use the printables as 3 part cards and have your kids match them up.
-For our co-op we turned them into a foldable booklet so they could take it home.
+For our co-op class, I had older kids so we turned them into a foldable booklet so they could take it home.